SpellarBot/open-data-catalog/series-commands.md

  t:veterans_military_families=N
  t:domestic_violence=N
  t:employment_job_training=Y
- t:description="Established in 1858, the YWCA of the City of New York is one of the nationï¿½s oldes t non-profit organizations.
+ t:description="Established in 1858, the YWCA of the City of New York is one of the nationï¿½s oldest non-pr ofit organizations.
 Our mission is to address the critical needs of New York City women and to empower them for success and leadership in their lives, jobs and communities.
-We focus on underse rved families through job training, educational child care and after school programs; partnerships w ith business, government and other not-for-profits; and advocacy on behalf of the clients we serve." t:immigration=N t:legal_services=N t:foundation=N
+We focus on underserved families through jo b training, educational child care and after school programs; partnerships with business, government and oth er not-for-profits; and advocacy on behalf of the clients we serve." t:immigration=N t:legal_services=N t:foundation=N